This article describes a series of architectural approaches that you can use to build scalable commerce platforms using microservices in Google Cloud.

 In product catalogs, products have a set of attributes—name, description, and so on.
 But as your product catalog diversity grows, the number of distinct attributes grows as well.
 Each new category of products has its own set of attributes that can be used to search or filter on, such as item sizes and colors, or item type and model.

 For product catalogs, the most appropriate storage option is therefore a NoSQL document-oriented database, which has a flexible schema and can store per-category or per-object attributes.
-Cloud Datastore is a fully-managed NoSQL document-oriented database and provides support for this use case.
-In Cloud Datastore, you store objects as entities, and each entity supports nested key-value pairs, similar to the structure of JSON.
-Cloud Datastore is available within multiple GCP regions and runs as an always-on service.
+Datastore is a fully-managed NoSQL document-oriented database and provides support for this use case.
+In Datastore, you store objects as entities, and each entity supports nested key-value pairs, similar to the structure of JSON.
+Datastore is available within multiple Google Cloud regions and runs as an always-on service.

 Shopper profiles have a consistent set of attributes and are often multidimensional.
 For example, some of your customers might have multiple shipping addresses or multiple payment methods, each with their own billing address.